1MDB: The playboys, PMs and partygoers around a global financial scandal

-Goldman Sachs, which denies any wrongdoing, called the charges "misdirected" and vowed to "vigorously defend them".
+Goldman Sachs denies wrongdoing.
+It has called the Malaysian charges against it and the 17 people "misdirected" and vowed to "vigorously defend them".
 It has sought to portray Mr Leissner, who it suspended in 2016, as having gone rogue and has apologised for his behaviour.

 Money talks but does the power of celebrity speak louder?